A Clinical Trial May Help in Detecting Ovarian Cancer Early in Women over 50

 Written by: Lauryn Feil

-“Unless a woman has a family history of ovarian cancer or the BRCA mutation, right now there isn’t a reliable screening to test for early signs of ovarian cancer in the general population of women,” says Yvette Williams-Brown, MD, gynecologist/oncologist for the LIVESTRONG Cancer Institutes at UT Health Austin and principal study investigator for this site.
+“Unless a woman has a family history of ovarian cancer or the BRCA mutation, right now there isn’t a reliable screening to test for early signs of ovarian cancer in the general population of women,” says Yvette Williams-Brown, MD, gynecologic oncologist in both UT Health Austin’s Livestrong Cancer Institutes and Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, and principal study investigator for this site.
 “The purpose of this study is to see if a blood test, known as the CA-125 test, can help us detect ovarian cancer early in post-menopausal women, which is the population at the highest risk for developing ovarian cancer.”

 The CA 125 blood test measures the concentration of the CA 125 glycoprotein antigen that is produced on the surface of cells and released into the bloodstream.
 The level of this antigen is typically higher than normal in women with ovarian cancer.
 However, it can also be higher than normal in pregnancy, endometriosis, pelvic inflammatory disease, menstruation, acute and chronic hepatitis, and non-cancerous diseases.